muntaqamahmood/muntaqamahmood/README.md

 ## I'm a Student, Engineer, Tech Lover!

 - 🌱 I’m currently a 2nd year CS Undergrad @ University of Toronto
-- 👯 I’m looking to collaborate with other content creators, so feel free to hmu :)
+- 👯 Looking to collaborate with other content creators, so feel free to hmu :)
 - 🥅 2022 Goals: Learn and develop my software engineering skills
 - ⚡ Fun fact: I love to workout, and play games!
 - 🔭 Take a look at my past projects: [Repository][projects]